richardklingler/openpnp/README.md

 This is a place where a publish all my work building a pick and place machine including mechanics, electronics, Marlin firmware modifications and 3D printed designs.

-The machine is driven by the excellent and open sourcde [OpenPNP software] http://openpnp.org .
+The machine is driven by the excellent and open sourced [OpenPNP software](http://openpnp.org).

 ![CP40 tool Changer](machine.jpg)